 Toggle targeting: off

-Reset building choice: on You need this on because otherwise if you had just used a pyramid and need to throw up a wall, that’s gonna set you back.
+Reset building choice: on You need this on because otherwise if you had just used a pyramid and need to throw up a wall, that’s going to set you back.

 Aim assist: on You should never have this off.
 You will have a bad time otherwise.